tsedio/tsed/docs/docs/model.md

 ## Alias

-@@Name@@ decorator lets you to rename the exposed property in your json schema.
+@@Name@@ decorator lets you rename the exposed property in your json schema.

 For example mongo db uses the `_id` property.
 In order not to give any indication to our consumer about the nature of the database, it's better to rename the property to `id`.